Specialty in Europe

 ECR 2020 will be held March 11 – 15, 2020 in Vienna, Austria Center, Bruno-Kreisky-Platz 1, 1220.
 The slogan for ECR 2020 will be: ‘A Clear Vision for Radiology’.

-ESR-UEMS Joint Session at ECR 2020
+ESR-UEMS Joint Session

 The ESR-UEMS Joint Session is a special meeting annually held in Vienna, on the occasion of the European Congress of Radiology.

 The Joint Session is the occasion for ESR and UEMS leaderships to present the many similarities and common strategies of the two organisations, in particular in the field of the defence of professional interests of radiologists and in the harmonisation of high-level radiology training in Europe.